 You’ll never know unless you deep dive into your own self and uncover the truth.

-The job exists for people to have a safe place to talk about problems without the fear of being judged or shunned.
+However, the entire repertoire of a therapist consists of “no judgment” no matter what.
+The job exists so people have a safe place to talk about problems without fearing judgment or shunning.

 Contrary to popular belief, not all therapy focuses on the past.
 Yes, many problems can have their roots in the past, and uncovering the past truth will give you answers.
 There’s no denying that flipping through your book of life will undoubtedly bear the answers to some of the problems you have now.
 But sometimes, the answer lies in the now.

 Take Solution-Focused Brief Therapy, for example.
 Therapists who specialize in this form of therapy focus on the problem at hand.
 They do not need to know your past to understand your situation now.
+Focusing on solutions, they say ‘the problem is the problem, not the person.

-Therapy is not a quick fix.
+Misconceptions that therapy is a quick fix, is widespread.
+But therapy is not a quick fix.
 Unlike traditional pain killers, therapy does not have a one-stop solution to all your problems.

 They say “good things take time,” and I believe that taking your time to navigate through life, with each step, calculated in a way that benefits you, adds up to make a life for yourself that’s free from unnecessary stress.